 - (1) For management purposes, the Group is consisted of business units on the basis of product characteristics and services, and has three reportable operating segments as follows: - a.
 Diodes: Manufacture and sale the wafers, power components and control module. - b.
-Solar: Manufacture and sale solar photovoltaic product and sales of electricity - c.
-Others: Lithium battery management system designed and manufactured; Manufacture and sale LED products.
+Solar: Sales of electricity. - c.
+Others: Lithium battery management system designed and manufactured.